mrge-org/java_launcher/README.md

 ## Overview

-Put the `java_launcher` script in your path and put the following line at the top of an executable Java source program:
+Put the following line at the top of an executable Java source program:

-    #!/usr/bin/env java_launcher
+    #!./java_launcher

 If you use Vim, add the following line: